 The trick to writing that can easily be understood is easy.
 The trick to writing that is unlikely to be misunderstood is easy.
 Write simple sentences.
 Each sentence should say ONE thing.

 [Like most “rules”, experienced writers can break this one effectively.
 PG Wodehouse wrote many long elegant sentences.
 Often they had a “twist” that added spice to his humour.
 However, when beginners try to copy such sentences often something goes wrong.
 The result is puzzled or angry readers.
 If you are an experienced writer you should still be wary of long sentences.
 They are dangerous.
 Check them twice.]1

 If each sentence is short and says one thing, then it is almost guaranteed to be clear and comprehensible.
-Sometimes we need to coordinate two ideas together – in which case use a conjunction.
+Sometimes we need to coordinate two ideas together.
+In that case use a conjunction.
 If the ideas are simply placed side by side use “and”.
-If they are contrasted use “but”.2
+If you intend a contrast use “but”.2